mollie/demo-checkout-backend/README.md

 php artisan serve
 ```

-#### Step 3: Test
+### Step 3: Test API endpoints

-All of the API endpoints used by Mollie Checkout are documented in [Swagger](https://swagger.io/) and can be tested with [Swagger UI](https://swagger.io/tools/swagger-ui/).
-The Swagger UI is accessable through http://localhost:8000/api/doc.
+Mollie Checkout uses API endpoints that are documented in [Swagger](https://swagger.io/).

+To test the endpoints in [Swagger UI](https://swagger.io/tools/swagger-ui/), use [http://localhost:8000/api/doc](http://localhost:8000/api/doc).

 ## Webhook

 Mollie uses webhooks to handle realtime payment status updates.
-In order to receive and handle those webhooks you have toe make your Mollie Checkout backend publicly accessible.
-This means setting up a tool like [ngrok](https://ngrok.com/) or go the hard way by setting up port forwarding to your machine.
+You must make your Mollie Checkout backend public to receive and handle the webhooks.

+To handle this, you can set up a port that forwards webhooks to your machine.
+However, this is complex to set up.
+We recommend using a tunneling tool such as [ngrok](https://ngrok.com/) instead.

-When using localhost you won't receive webhook callbacks.
-In this case `webhookUrl` is not set when creating a payment.
+It's not possible to receive webhook callbacks when using localhost.
+In this case, the `webhookUrl` is left empty when creating a payment.

+## Resources

+Read [our docs](https://docs.mollie.com) for more information about Mollie.